What Documents Do I Need To Apply For Medicare?

 Permanent Resident Card

 If you are not a U.S. citizen, it is still possible to qualify for Medicare benefits.
-Prior to your Medicare application, you will need to be a permanent resident who has lived in the United States for five continuous years.
+Before applying for Medicare, you must be a permanent resident who has lived in the United States for five continuous years.
 You should be prepared to show your green card, and Medicare will let you know if any additional documentation is needed.

 Military Service Records

 If you served in the military, you should be prepared to show your military service records.
 You might also qualify for health insurance through the Veterans Affairs office, and there are some special rules about Medicare and VA insurance.
-You can still get Medicare in most cases, but they must verify that all the rules are met.
-If you did not serve in the military, then you will not need to worry about providing this type of documentation.
+In most cases, you can still get Medicare, but they must verify that all the rules are met.
+If you did not serve in the military, you will not need to worry about providing this type of documentation.

 Tax Returns

 Be prepared to provide your tax returns from the previous year and any self-employment tax information you may have.
-Since your Medicare Part B premium is determined by your income, Medicare will need verification of your income when you apply for benefits.
+Since your income determines your Medicare Part B premium, Medicare will need verification of your income when you apply for benefits.
 Although original documents are necessary for much of your documentation, photocopies of your tax returns will suffice.

 Other Health Insurance Information